Norkart/leaflet-webatlas-angular-demo/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Leaflet implementation
-This project uses leaflet and leaflet-webatlastile Install the packages
+To add leaflet and leaflet-webatlastile to an existing project do the following:
+Install the packages

     npm install leaflet leaflet-webatlastile --save